The 6 Best Books about Hawaii: Get Inspired through Reading before Visiting in Person

 Book about Hawaii by Alan Brennert

 Honolulu is one of my favorite books about Hawaii for quite some reasons.
-First, it depicts the island of Oahu during the time when “local” culture and identity was establishing.
+First, it depicts the island of Oahu during the time when “local” culture and identity were in their initial stage.
 Second, it opens the door to Korean culture and traditions prevailing at that time.

 Jin, a Korean girl, is reminded of her unwelcoming arrival all her life.
 Her parents can’t even hide their disappointment when a girl and not a boy is born.
 The newborn member of the family is named Regret.

-A true Korean girl, the heroin never questions her culture and fate until she meets a beautiful gisaeng, Evening Rose.
+A true Korean girl, the heroine never questions her culture and fate until she meets a beautiful gisaeng, Evening Rose.
 The new friend teaches Regret to read.
-This forbidden for a Korean girl act leads to another and soon Regret finds herself on a ship to Honolulu as a picture bride.
+The act, back then forbidden for a Korean girl, leads to another and soon Regret finds herself on a ship to Honolulu as a picture bride.

 Not a life Regret who soon changes her name to Jin pictured awaits the new immigrant on Oahu.
-Living on a paradise island is far from what people were saying.
+Living on the paradise island is far from what people were saying.
 It turns its nice face to some residents, while punishing the rest.
-The islands lives double life where nice parties, prostitution, poverty, and a crime that changes the fate of Hawaii coexist.
+The island lives a double life where nice parties, prostitution, poverty, and a crime that changes the fate of Hawaii coexist.

 Jin sees and lives through all of these.
-She makes friends, looses friends, and learns to love this strange island.
+She makes friends, loses friends, and learns to love this strange island.

 4. Moloka’i